Stephen Colbert: Views

 Although, by his own account, he was not particularly political before joining the cast of The Daily Show, Colbert has described himself as a Democrat according to a 2004 interview.
 In an interview at the Kennedy School of Government at Harvard Institute of Politics, he said he has "no problems with Republicans, just Republican policies".

-Colbert supports the implementation of the Medicare for All plan introduced by Bernie Sanders, considering it "a sensible fix to Obamacare".
-When asked about his views on abortion, Colbert positioned himself as pro-choice.
-On the intersection of faith and politics, Colbert has pointed out that his views are in line with those of Cesar Chávez.
+Columnist and close friend Jonathan Alter has described him as "left of center".
+On the intersection of religious faith and politics, Colbert has pointed out that his views are in line with those of Cesar Chavez.